All Episodes

 I don't know the answer to that.

-Maybe he doesn't know the answer to that either, but I would assume this has got something to do with the insomnia.
+But I would assume this has got something to do with the insomnia.

 I may never know.

-I know that there are a lot of homeschooling uh kids who uh use screens, and that's not the end of the world, but they absolutely need a significant social life as well as that.
+I know that there are a lot of homeschooling kids who use screens, and that's not the end of the world, but they absolutely need a significant social life as well as that.

-And they need constant conversation with their parents and all this, that and the other.
+And they need constant conversation with their parents and all this, that, and the other.

-So I mean I know that there's some hoops that homeschool kids have to draw jump through in various areas, so I'm not completely averse to screens and you can't teach your kids everything.
+So, I mean, I know that there's some hoops that homeschool kids have to jump through in various areas.

 I get all of that.

-So again, I'm sorry that uh we didn't get to finish the conversation with this uh gentleman, but um yeah, uh you just basically have to do what's best for your kids.
+So again, I'm sorry that we didn't get to finish the conversation with this gentleman.

 I mean, I know that sounds like a real cliche.

-Uh and you know, most parents will say that, oh, we want to do what's best for our kids.
+And, you know, most parents will say that, oh, we want to do what's best for our kids.

-We we'll do anything for our kids, our kids are number one and all that.
+Our kids are number one and all that.

 And there's always options.

-You know, go to your ancestors and say, well, we can't possibly get by uh on on seventy thousand uh dollars a year, which is above the median income for uh most of North America, and so uh the idea that you can't find a way to possibly survive on Any of that is kind of incomprehensible to me.
+You know, go to your ancestors and say, well, we can't possibly get by on $70,000 a year, which is above the median income for most of North America.

-And you know, as a man, it's usually quite a good idea as a whole to uh try to make sure that you have some reasonable levels of economic value that you can provide.
+And, you know, as a man, it's usually quite a good idea as a whole to try to make sure that you have some reasonable levels of economic value that you can provide, particularly if you have three kids, right?

-So again, sorry for the uh mystery.
+So again, sorry for the mystery.

 Oh, he's typing.